opentensor/bittensor/README.md

     You can use the mnemonic to recreate the key in case it gets lost.
 The command to use to regenerate the key using this mnemonic is: btcli w regen_hotkey --mnemonic total steak hour bird hedgehog trim timber can friend dry worry text
 ```
-In both cases you should be able to view your keys by navigating to ~/.bittensor/wallets or viewed by running ```btcli list```
+In both cases you should be able to view your keys by navigating to ~/.bittensor/wallets or viewed by running ```btcli wallet list```
 ```bash
 $ tree ~/.bittensor/
     .bittensor/                 # Bittensor, root directory.